- Compatible versions

 - ArchiCAD 10-14 versions can be run on Mountain Lion, though these were designed to work with older versions of the operating system.
 As a result of this there is no official support for operating system specific problems.

-- ARCHICAD 20 is not compatible with Mountain Lion (cannot be installed).
+- ARCHICAD 20 is incompatible with Mountain Lion (cannot be installed).

 - ArchiCAD 9 and older versions cannot be run on Mountain Lion.The Rosetta environment that allowed to run programs that were designed for the PowerPC processors was discontinued in OS X 10.7 Lion.
 As a consequence, ArchiCAD10 will be the oldest version running on OS 10.8 Mountain Lion and files created with ArchiCAD 6.0 or older will not open on OS 10.8.
 PlotFlow, which is also a PPC application, won’t work either (it is no longer part of the ArchiCAD package from AC15).